 While on the other hand, if you are coming back from Leh side, then your body is in much better condition to accept sleeping at the high altitude of Tso Moriri lake.
 The main reason is that you are coming after covering other high altitude places in Ladakh, especially sleeping at Pangong Tso.
 Such acclimatization will help you enjoy the beauty of the lake much more and without any worries of falling sick.

-2. No help nearby in case of medical emergency
+2. No help nearby in case of a medical emergency

 Tso Moriri is located at a desolated place in Ladakh, and in case if there is any help that is required whatsoever after falling severely sick due to AMS (which you can), you are looking for about 8 Hrs drive to Leh.

 3. Only Leh taxis are allowed to visit Tso Moriri

-As per Leh taxi union rules, you will have to have a taxi based out in Leh in order to visit Tso Moriri lake unless you are not traveling by your own personal car or bike.
+As per Leh taxi union rules, you will have to have a taxi based out in Leh to visit Tso Moriri lake unless you are not traveling by your car or bike.
 When coming from Manali, you will be having Manali taxi in most cases unless you plan to call a Leh based taxi to pick you from Manali or make such an arrangement on Manali – Leh Highway.
-Hence, you cannot visit Tso Moriri on such taxis unless you want to end up in a tussle with an already unacclimatized body 😉
+Hence, you cannot visit Tso Moriri on such taxis unless you want to end up in a struggle with an already unacclimatized body 😉

-Keep in mind if you are traveling by bus including HPTDC deluxe bus to Leh, there is no option to travel to Tso Moriri directly in such a case as all buses run between Manali and Leh only.
+Keep in mind if you are traveling by bus including the HPTDC deluxe bus to Leh, there is no option to travel to Tso Moriri directly in such a case as all buses run between Manali and Leh only.

 4. Only Leh rented bikes are allowed to visit Tso Moriri

-As per Leh bike rental union rules, you will have to have a rented bike based out in Leh in order to visit Tso Moriri lake unless you are not traveling by your own personal bike.
-When coming from Manali, you will be having Manali or Delhi rented bike which will not be allowed at Tso Moriri, if confronted at the various checkpoints installed by union guys.
+As per Leh bike rental union rules, you will have to have a rented bike based out in Leh to visit Tso Moriri lake unless you are not traveling by your bike.
+When coming from Manali, you will be having Manali or Delhi rented a bike which will not be allowed at Tso Moriri, if confronted at the various checkpoints installed by union guys.